IBM/ocp-ipi-powervc/README.md

 - `tr` a Linux admin tool.

+## scripts/cleanup-containers.sh

+This script removes all containers and their objects from an OpenStack cloud.
+It processes containers one at a time, deleting all objects before removing the container itself.
+Optionally filters by infrastructure ID.

+Required environment variables before running this script:

+- `CLOUD` the OpenStack cloud name from `clouds.yaml`.

+Optional arguments:

+- `INFRA_ID` filter containers by infrastructure ID (e.g., `cluster-abc123`).

+Required existing binaries before running this script:

+- `openstack` The OpenStack CLI tool.

 ## scripts/console.sh

 This script will output the ssh command needed to access the console for a VM or OpenShift node name.

+## scripts/create-cluster.sh

+This script will create an OpenShift cluster using the IPI installer.

+Required environment variables before running this script:

+- `BASEDOMAIN` the domain name to use for the OpenShift cluster.

+- `BASTION_IMAGE_NAME` the OpenStack image name for the HAProxy VM.

+- `BASTION_RSA` the ssh private key for the bastion node. (used for failure diagnostics)

+- `CLOUD` the name of the cloud to use in the `~/.config/openstack/clouds.yaml` file.

+- `CLUSTER_DIR` the directory location where the OpenShift IPI installer will save important files. (defaults to `test`)

+- `CLUSTER_NAME` the name prefix to use for the OpenShift cluster which you are installing.

+- `CONTROLLER_IP` the IP address of the controller.

+- `FLAVOR_NAME` the OpenStack flavor name to use for OpenShift VMs.

+- `INSTALLER_SSHKEY` the path to the ssh public key for access to the bootstrap and master nodes.
+Usually named `~/.ssh/id_installer_rsa.pub`.

+- `MACHINE_TYPE` the PowerPC machine type / availability zone to use for OpenShift VMs.

+- `NETWORK_NAME` the OpenStack network name to use for OpenShift VMs.

+- `PROJECT` an optional prefix to prepend to the RHCOS image name. (optional)

+- `PULL_SECRET` the pull secret content (used inline in install-config). (optional alternative to `PULLSECRET_FILE`)

+- `PULLSECRET_FILE` the filename containing the pull secrets for the OpenShift containers.
+Usually named `~/.pullSecretCompact`.

+- `SSHKEY_NAME` the OpenStack ssh keyname to use for the HAProxy VM.

+Required existing files before running this script:

+- `~/.pullSecretCompact`

+- `~/.ssh/id_installer_rsa.pub`

+Required existing binaries before running this script:

+- `openshift-install` The OpenShift IPI installer.

+- `ocp-ipi-powervc-linux-${ARCH}` This repo tool.

+- `openstack` The OpenStack CLI tool existing on Fedora/RHEL/CentOS repositories.

+- `jq` The JSON query CLI tool found at https://jqlang.org/download/ and existing on Fedora/RHEL/CentOS repositories.

+- `getent` DNS resolution utility.

+- `podman` Container tool used for pull secret validation.

+- `ssh-keygen` Used for optional SSH public key validation and controller connectivity check.

+- `ping` Used to verify controller connectivity.

+## scripts/list-bastions.sh

+This script lists bastion (standalone) VMs on PowerVC/OpenStack.
+Any server whose name does not match the cluster-node pattern is treated as a bastion VM.

+Optional arguments:

+- `--cloud <cloud>` OpenStack cloud name (overrides `$CLOUD` / `$OS_CLOUD`).

+- `--bastionRSA <path>` Path to SSH private key for bastion access.
+When provided, each listed bastion is probed over SSH and only reachable ones are shown (with the matching username).

+Optional environment variables:

+- `CLOUD` the OpenStack cloud name from `clouds.yaml` (skips interactive prompt if set).

+- `BASTION_RSA` path to SSH private key for bastion access (skips prompt if set).

+Required existing binaries before running this script:

+- `openstack` The OpenStack CLI tool.

+- `ssh` Required only when `--bastionRSA` is provided.

+## scripts/current-servers.sh

+This script lists OpenStack servers grouped by cluster and standalone VMs.

+Optional arguments:

+- `-c <cloud>` OpenStack cloud name (overrides `$CLOUD` / `$OS_CLOUD`).

+Required existing binaries before running this script:

+- `openstack` The OpenStack CLI tool.

+## scripts/delete-cluster.sh

+This script will delete an OpenShift cluster using the IPI installer.

+Required environment variables before running this script:

+- `CLUSTER_DIR` the directory location where the OpenShift IPI installer will save important files.

+- `CONTROLLER_IP` the IP address of the controller.

+Required existing binaries before running this script:

+- `openshift-install` The OpenShift IPI installer.

+- `ocp-ipi-powervc-linux-${ARCH}` This repo tool.

+- `ping` a Linux admin tool.

+## scripts/list-clusters-and-delete.sh

+This script lists running OpenShift clusters on PowerVC/OpenStack, prompts the user to select one, and deletes it.

+Optional arguments:

+- `-c <cloud>` OpenStack cloud name (skips interactive prompt).

+- `-l` List clusters only; do not prompt for deletion.

+Optional environment variables:

+- `CLOUD` the OpenStack cloud name from `clouds.yaml` (skips interactive prompt if set).

+Required existing binaries before running this script:

+- `openstack` The OpenStack CLI tool.

+- `openshift-install` The OpenShift IPI installer.

+## scripts/print-stream-json.sh

+This script downloads CoreOS JSON metadata and verifies that RHCOS images exist in OpenStack.
+It supports multiple release versions, multiple output formats (text, JSON, CSV), dry-run mode, and RHEL version preference (RHEL 9 or RHEL 10).

+Required existing binaries before running this script:

+- `openstack` The OpenStack CLI tool.

+- `jq` The JSON query CLI tool.

+- `curl` For downloading CoreOS metadata.

+## scripts/rename-images.sh

+This script bulk-renames RHCOS images in OpenStack by adding a project prefix to their names.

+Required existing binaries before running this script:

+- `openstack` The OpenStack CLI tool.

 ## scripts/ssh.sh

 This script will output the ssh command needed to access a specific OpenShift node.

+## scripts/upload-rhcos.sh

+This script downloads and uploads RHCOS images to PowerVC/OpenStack.
+It handles multiple release versions, supports both RHEL 9 and RHEL 10 based images, converts images with `pvsadm`, and imports them via `pvcctl` or `powervc-image`.

+Required existing binaries before running this script:

+- `curl` For downloading files and checking URLs.

+- `jq` The JSON query CLI tool.

+- `openstack` The OpenStack CLI tool.

+- `pvsadm` For converting qcow2 images to OVA format.

+- `pvcctl` or `powervc-image` For importing images into PowerVC (either one required).

+## scripts/wait-for-dns.sh

+This script polls DNS servers to verify that all required DNS entries for an OpenShift cluster are resolvable before proceeding with installation.
+It checks wildcard DNS entries (`*.apps`), the API endpoint, and the internal API endpoint.

+Required environment variables before running this script:

+- `CLUSTER_DIR` directory containing cluster metadata (prompts if not set).

+- `BASEDOMAIN` base domain for the cluster (prompts if not set).

+Required existing files before running this script:

+- `${CLUSTER_DIR}/metadata.json` Cluster metadata containing the cluster name.

+Required existing binaries before running this script:

+- `jq` The JSON query CLI tool.

+- `getent` DNS resolution utility.